-Construction of the Walschaerts type valve-gear

-Refer to the drawing on the next page.
+Construction of the Walschaerts type valve-gear Refer to the drawing opposite showing an exploded view of the left hand valve gear.

 Fit the return cranks first as these will then retain the coupling and connecting rods, not forgetting yet another 5BA steel washer between them and the connecting rods.
 The positioning of these is critical to the correct running of the engine and when the valve-gear is all assembled and tested, they will be pinned in place to prevent any movement.
 For the moment however just clamp them in position using the steel screws and nuts provided.